energietransitie/needforheat-generic-firmware/docs/developing-library-getstarted/existing-project.md

 # Integrate with an existing project

-We recommend to [start with a new project](new-project.md) and to copy an example, but for those who would rather integrate the library into their existing project, read the steps below.
+For most cases, we recommend to [start with a new project](new-project.md).
+Should you rather integrate the twomes-generic-esp-firmware library into an existing project, read the steps below.

 ## PlatformIO project

-The Twomes generic ESP32 firmware library can be easily added to your PlatformIO project by declaring this repository as a dependency in your `platformio.ini` file:
+The twomes-generic-esp-firmware library can be added to your PlatformIO project by declaring this repository as a dependency in your `platformio.ini` file:

 ```ini title="platformio.ini"
 lib_deps = https://github.com/energietransitie/twomes-generic-esp-firmware